-AASB134(16A) 19 In add
+AASB134(16A)

-19. In addition to disclosing significant events and transactions as explained in paragraphs 8 to 13 above, an entity shall include the information set out in paragraph 16A of AASB 134 in the notes to the interim financial statements, unless the information is not material or disclosed elsewhere in the interim financial report.
-The information shall normally be reported on an annual reporting period to date basis.
-Where the information is disclosed elsewhere, the entity must provide a cross reference from the interim financial statements to the location of that information, and make the information available to users on the same terms and at the same time as the interim financial statements.
+19. In addition to disclosing significant events and transactions (as explained in paras 8 to 13 above), an entity should include the information set out in paragraph 16A of AASB 134 in the notes to the interim financial statements, unless the information is not material or is disclosed elsewhere in the interim financial report.
+The information should normally be reported on an annual reporting period to date basis.
+Where the information is disclosed elsewhere, the entity must provide a cross-reference from the interim financial statements to the location of that information, and make the information available to users on the same terms and at the same time as the interim financial statements.